LassoSoft/LassoGuide/lasso_guide_source/operations/os-process.rst

 .. member:: os_process->detach()

-   Detaches the `os_process` object from the process.
-This will prevent the process from terminating when the `os_process` object is destroyed.
+   Detaches the :type:`os_process` object from the process.
+This will prevent the process from terminating when the :type:`os_process` object is destroyed.

 .. member:: os_process->close()

    Closes the connection to the process.
-This will cause the process to terminate unless it has previously been detached from the `os_process` object by calling `os_process->detach`.
+This will cause the process to terminate unless it has previously been detached from the :type:`os_process` object by calling `os_process->detach`.

 .. member:: os_process->closeWrite()